Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes: Results

 We illustrate the power of the Biological Ensemble with an intuitive analogy.
 Near thermochemical equilibrium, a system relaxes to a single state, much as air molecules uniformly fill a room at fixed temperature and density.
 In our framework, if those molecules were in an NESS, the room could instead exist in one of three distinct states: one resembling the usual equilibrium condition and two others in which all molecules cluster into two different corners of the room.
 In this analogy, the NESS behaves as a switch with three possible configurations.
 It is clear that a room in equilibrium and a room in NESS are fundamentally different, and each would exhibit markedly different behavior.

 The solutions correspond to local maxima of information flow, quasi-stable states that can transition under perturbation.
 Two parameters govern which state the switch occupies: (1) the energies of the phosphorylated ($E_p$) and dephosphorylated ($E_d$) conformations, and (2) the chemical flux $J_0$ from the phosphorylation/dephosphorylation cycle.
-Together, these parameters determine whether the switch is in the ``off", ``on" or inactive configuration.
+Together, these parameters determine whether the switch is in the ``off", ``on" or intermediate state.

-The energy parameter is given by the normalized change in the Gibbs free energy in going from the ``off" to ``on" switch configuration.
+The energy parameter is given by the normalized change in the Gibbs free energy going from the ``off" to ``on" switch configuration.

 where $\beta$ is the inverse of the temperature of the heat bath (Boltzmann constant = 1).
 The Gibbs free energy is the valid form of free energy to use since the system is in a heat bath at temperature $T=1/\beta$ and no external work is being applied to the system.
 The energies $E_p$ and $E_d$ are modified from their baseline measured values ($\approx 7$ kcal/mol) \cite{rosing1972value} by the presence of the protein matrix of the GPCR complex.
 Modifications as high as $17$ kcal/mol have been seen in the muscles of athletes \cite{wackerhage1998recovery}.